ReginaLeonova/Heart_Failure_Clinical-Analysis/README.md

 In summary, kidney function (serum creatinine), heart performance (ejection fraction), and patient age are the key drivers of survival outcomes.
 Regular follow-up and medical management appear to significantly enhance longevity and patient stability.

-Below is the dashboard summarising key metrics and visual insights from the analysis.
+Below is the dashboard (Tableau) summarising key metrics and visual insights from the analysis.

 <img width="1435" height="813" alt="Screenshot 2025-10-30 at 21 21 43" src="https://github.com/user-attachments/assets/083fc4d3-ba50-47d8-90fe-c927e431ce3e" />